Antonino Calixto: Early life and education

-Antonino Calixto was born on May 10, 1954 in Pasay.
+Antonino Calixto was born on May 10, 1954, in Pasay.
 He completed his elementary and high school education at Malate Catholic School.
-He earned his Bachelor of Science degree in Commerce, major in Marketing at San Sebastian College - Recoletos.
+He earned his Bachelor of Science degree in Commerce, major in Marketing at San Sebastian College – Recoletos.
 After completing his undergraduate studies, he took over their family business as its vice president and general manager.

 Political career

 Councilor of Pasay (1995–2001)

 Calixto was elected as councilor of Pasay from its 1st district in 1995.
-He was reelected in 1998.
+He was re-elected in 1998.
 He earned the highest number of votes in both elections.

 Vice Mayor of Pasay (2001–2010)

-In 2001, he was elected Vice Mayor and served for three consecutive terms under former Mayor and his political ally Wenceslao Trinidad.
+In 2001, he was elected vice mayor and served for three consecutive terms under former mayor Wenceslao Trinidad, his political ally.
 He also served in the Pasay Anti-Drug Council, as vice chairman of the Association of Metro Manila Anti-Drug Abuse Council, and as the public relations officer and a member of the board of directors of the Vice Mayors' League of the Philippines, National Capital Region.